Nishant R.

 Leverage Team Insights

 There is value in involving the broader team, including developers, designers, and product managers, in sanity testing.
+Conclusion sanity testing plays a crucial role in quickly identifying issues and determining if further testing is necessary.
 Each team member can provide diverse insights that enhance the effectiveness of sanity tests.

 Focus on User Experience